Man Turns His Farm Into A Shelter For All Kinds Of Animals And It’s Wonderfully Chaotic

 Looks like a fluffy toy

 Akkök clearly can’t take care of so many animals alone.
-He has full-time workers on the farm and pays for them by himself.
+He has full-time workers on the farm and pays for them himself.